arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 torrent was first loaded or since the last time the resume data was saved.
 When saving resume data periodically, it makes sense to skip any torrent which hasn't downloaded anything since the last time.

+.. note:: A torrent's resume data is considered saved as soon as the alert
+	is posted.
+It is important to make sure this alert is received and handled in order for this function to be meaningful.

 status()
 --------